Glossary Terms

 • Alternatives to personal checks include debit cards, credit cards, and money transfer apps like Venmo and Zelle.

-What is a Personal Check?
+What Is A Personal Check?

 Have you wondered what is a personal check and how do they work?
 Maybe you wonder if they are necessary since there are many other ways to pay today.